Stalled overtime law still having impact

 He says with the judge's ruling and subsequent delay, most are staying the course.

-"57 percent of our members actually went and implemented the change," Cicotello says.
-"Now of those 57 percent that implemented, 78 percent said they are going to go ahead and keep the changes that they had already made."
+"57% of our members actually went and implemented the change," Cicotello says.
+"Now of those 57% that implemented 78% said they are going to go ahead and keep the changes that they had already made."

 Big name companies like Kroger, Walmart and Wendy's are sticking with the changes they made as well.